 Just like Apple, Google first tries to give the user an insight into the amount of time his phone runs, with a nicely presented pie chart showing the hours and minutes spent on different apps, the amount of notifications that came in. and the number of times an app was opened.
 The settings of the notifications can also be managed directly per app from Digital Wellbeing.

 In addition, Google allows the user to set restrictions for apps.
 These are being enforced somewhat more stringently than at Apple.
 For example, the icons of truncated apps are displayed in black and white on the home screen.
 If they are started anyway, a notification will appear, but you can not cancel the block immediately via that notification.
-You have to dive in the settings of Digital Wellbeing, as a kind of additional mental barrier.See More: What are Active Electronic Components?
+You have to dive in the settings of Digital Wellbeing, as a kind of additional mental barrier.See More: Apple’s new emoji includes yoga instructors and women wearing hijab

 Google also sees the digital wellbeing broader than a specific app and also allows the user to do self-reflection in other programs.
 For example, YouTube has the ‘Take a break-reminder’ function, which after about an hour or an hour and a half suggests taking a break.
 In the YouTube account settings, the program also keeps track of how many hours the user has already watched video clips.